fhiso/sources-and-citations/citation-elements.md

 into an *invalid string*.
 An application *should not* perform *data correction* when it knows the result would be an *invalid string*.

-{.note} The mechanism for handling *invalid strings* in §3.2.3 means that any *invalid string* that is inadvertently created as a result of this will be converted back to an `rdf:langString` or `xsd:string` rather than being discarded.
+{.note} The mechanism for handling *invalid strings* in {§invalid-elts}
+means that any *invalid string* that is inadvertently created as a result of this will be converted back to an `rdf:langString` or `xsd:string` rather than being discarded.

 Applications *should* try to ensure that no *strings* are entered which match the *pattern* of the *default datatype* but are outside its